Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/07-Recursion/README.md

 06-R_prime.c
 This func checks if a number is prime and returns 1 if it is or 0 if it is'nt.

+07-palindrome.c
+This function checks the chars of a string and returns 1 if they form s palindrome.
 ====================================================
 read from line 1 in a different voice! instructions unclear, segmentation fault!